ingorohlfing/QCAcluster/README.md

 Comparative Analysis*.
 The use of the tools promises insights that would go unnoticed in a pooled analysis ignoring the clusters in the data.

 This is work in progress.
-You can download the development version from Github.
+You can download the development version 0.9.0.

 ``` r
 devtools::install_github("ingorohlfing/QCAcluster")